 The Middle Way

 The peleton is that swarm of riders bunched together in the middle of a long distance bicycle race.
-It is, at once, a cohesive unit on a mission, with fighter jets flying in formation, inches between wingtips, and a free-for-all of adjustment and individuality stalked by violence.
+It is, at once, a cohesive unit on a mission -- like fighter jets flying in formation, inches between wingtips -- and a free-for-all of adjustment and individuality stalked by violence.
 Road obstacles, rider mistakes and mechanical breakdowns result in broken bones, torn joints, concussions and skin removed from large portions of the body.

-To know that spots of such profound concentration exist concurrent to knowing that, as an entrance point to mindfulness, they will never be reached by me, instills envy — and moves me away from the path to enlightenment.
-The gift of athleticism, too, bestows upon the athletes an access to agony that intrigues me, as an interdependent counterbalance to the whir.
+To know that spots of such profound concentration exist as a doorway to mindfulness instills envy, moving me away from the path to enlightenment.
+The gift of athleticism, too, bestows upon the athletes an intriguing access to agony that acts like an interdependent counterbalance to the whir.

 I have work to do.
 Watts and watts of work.